‘Star Wars 8: The Last Jedi’: Cast Member Daisy Ridley Bait And Switch Victim, Josh Gad Presses Movie Title Meaning

 Apparently, Star Wars 8: The Last Jedi is a title that’s perplexing the fan community.
-So much that even celebrities are strongly curious and crossing boundaries in order to get information, according to Collider.
+So much so that even celebrities are strongly curious and crossing boundaries in order to get information, according to Collider.
 Lucasfilm has obviously been secretive about their projects, but that didn’t stop Frozen actor Josh Gad, who is the voice of Olaf, from asking Daisy Ridley an intrusive question.

 Inside the Editing Bay of #TheLastJedi pic.twitter.com/P0myAIUvBn